• Skip to primary navigation

 • Banana and chocolate chips (or chocolate syrup)

-• Fresh fruit compotes or syrups
+• Fresh fruit compotes or syrups – we personally love using homemade blueberry syrup on these pancakes!

-• Step 1: allow pancakes to cool completely to room-temperature on a cooling rack
+• STEP 1: Allow pancakes to cool completely to room-temperature on a cooling rack.

-• Step 2: do an initial freeze of your pancakes in a single layer on a baking sheet.
-This only needs to be for about 30-minutes, but this will help prevent your frozen pancakes from sticking together
+• STEP 2: Do an initial freeze of your pancakes in a single layer on a baking sheet.
+This only needs to be for about 30-minutes, but this will help prevent your frozen pancakes from sticking together.

-• Step 3: transfer pancakes to a ziplock bag labeled with the type of pancake and date made, and freeze for up to 3 months
+• STEP 3: Transfer pancakes to a ziplock bag labeled with the type of pancake and date made, and freeze for up to 3 months.

 Close up view of a plate full of perfectly golden pan-fried protein pancakes.